F0restN/CaLM-AI/README.md

 4. Start Ollama service locally

-## 💡 Usage

-1. **Data Ingestion**:
-   - Place your knowledge base documents in `data/raw_content/`
-   - Run the vectorization script to process documents
-   - Use PubMed auto-search for latest research updates

-2. **Query the System**:
-   - Use the main notebook or Python interface
-   - Get contextual responses based on the knowledge base
-   - Access medical information and caregiving advice

 ## 🔒 Privacy & Security

 - All processing is done locally
 - No sensitive data is sent to external services
 - Secure storage of medical and personal information

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Healthcare professionals and caregivers who provided domain expertise
 - Open-source community for tools and libraries
 - Research papers and medical resources that form our knowledge base

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.